ironsmile/nedomi/README.md

 ## Status Page

 nedomi comes with a HTTP status page.
 It is a pretty html with information about the internals and performance of the running server.
-If you want to use the status page, you will have to make sure there is an address on which the webserver listens and which does not have a configured virtual host.
-This may be tricky because nedomi only listens on one port at the moment.
-See [limitations](#limitations) for more information on this.

-After you've determined the IP (let's say `127.0.0.2`), add the following record to the `virtual_hosts` section of the `http` configuration to enable the status page on that address:
+After you've determined the host (let's say `127.0.0.2`) you want to use for the status page, add the following record to the `virtual_hosts` section of the `http` configuration to enable the status page on that address:
 ```js
 {
     "name": "127.0.0.2",